Generating Random Networks Without Short Cycles: Introduction

-For positive integers $m,n,k$, our algorithm generates a random graph with $n$ vertices and $m$ edges that has no cycles with length less than or equal to $k$ using $O(n^2m)$ operations.
-The algorithm starts with an empty graph and sequentially adds $m$ edges between pairs of non-adjacent vertices.
-In every step of the procedure, an edge can be added between two distinct vertices $i$ and $j$ that are of distance at least $k$.
-The probability of adding an edge between $i$ and $j$, denoted by $p_{ij}$, changes in every step of the algorithm.
-In order to get a uniform sampling, $p_{ij}$ should be proportional to the number of extensions of the current graph to graphs with $m$ edges that contain $(ij)$ and have no small cycles.
-The algorithm estimates the number of such valid extensions by computing the expected number of small cycles if the rest of edges are added uniformly at random (see Sections \ref{sec:alg-main-res} and \ref{sec:idea} for more details).
+We present a simple and efficient algorithm, $\algname$, for randomly generating simple graphs without short cycles.
+For any constant $k$, $\alpha\leq1/[2k(k+3)]$, and $m=O(n^{1+\alpha})$, $\algname$ generates an asymptotically uniform random graph with $n$ vertices, $m$ edges, and no cycle of length $k$ or smaller. $\algname$ uses $O(n^2m)$ operations in expectation.
+In addition, for finite values of $n$, we calculate the approximation error.
+To the best of our knowledge, this is the first polynomial-time algorithm for the problem.

-We show that our algorithm produces an asymptotically uniform sample when $k$ is a constant and $m=O(n^{1+\alpha})$ with $\alpha < 1/2k(k+3)$.
-To the best of our knowledge this is the first polynomial-time algorithm for the problem.
-The analysis uses Janson's inequality for obtaining a close approximation of the number valid extensions of a partially constructed graph.
-This method goes beyond the Poisson approximations that is typically used when the number of the edges is linear (see \cite{AlS92} for more details).
+$\algname$ starts with an empty graph and sequentially adds $m$ edges between pairs of non-adjacent vertices.
+In every step, two distinct vertices $i$, $j$ with distance at least $k$ are selected with probability $p_{ij}$, and the edge $(ij)$ is added to the graph.
+The most crucial step, computing $p_{ij}$, is obtained by finding a sharp estimate for the number of extensions of the partially constructed graph, $G_t$, that contain $(ij)$ and have no cycle of length at most $k$.
+This estimation is done by computing the expected number of small cycles produced if the rest of the edges are added uniformly at random, using a Poisson approximation.